jdauphant/developers-documentation/_database_api/databases.md

 #### Running Query Management

-* `pg-list-queries`: List running and idle queries to the database
+* `pg-list-queries`: List running and idle queries of the database

 ||| col |||